Online: Social Science

 You know you want to make a difference.
 We want you to design the program to do so.

-A bachelor’s degree in social science allows you the flexibility to select concentrations tailored for the career you want.
-From economics to criminal justice to sociology and beyond, you'll choose from six concentrations to match your interest and career goals.
+An online social science degree allows you the flexibility to select concentrations tailored for the career you want.
+From economics to criminal justice to sociology and beyond, choose from six concentrations to match your interest and career goals.

-As an online social sciences major at Southeast, you’ll choose a main area of concentration along with a secondary area of interest to create a well rounded degree.
-More specifically, you’ll have the opportunity to:
+In your social science online courses at SEMO, choose a main area of concentration along with a secondary area of interest to create a well rounded degree.
+More specifically, you’ll drive real change:

 • Understand the relevance of social science methods across industries.